nuclio/nuclio/hack/examples/README.md

 To help you make the most of Nuclio, the following function examples are provided:

+Note: all functions contain field `disableDefaultHttpTrigger: false` to stay deployable even if default http trigger creation is disabled on platform configuration level.
 ## Go examples

 - [Hello World](golang/helloworld) (`helloworld`): A simple function that showcases unstructured logging and a structured response.